ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: Theoretical Analysis

-While our approach does not guarantee optimality, it ensures that only feasible paths are explored and valid completions are prioritized, yielding a sound and efficient decoding algorithm.

-\paragraph{Complexity of DFA Beam Search} The DFA-guided beam search procedure has polynomial-time complexity in the number of decoding steps \(T\), beam width \(B\), and output space of size \(|\mathcal{X}|\), assuming a fixed-size DFA.
-Specifically, each decoding step processes at most \(B \cdot |\mathcal{X}|\) candidates, applies DFA filtering and scoring, and retains the top \(B\).
-Thus, overall complexity is \(O(T \cdot B \cdot |\mathcal{X}|)\).
+This guarantees that Automata-guided Beam Search never discards all feasible paths: if a satisfying sequence exists, it will be produced. \paragraph{Complexity} For a fixed-size DFA, Automata-guided Beam Search runs in polynomial time with respect to sequence length \(T\), beam width \(k\), and output space size \(|\mathcal{X}|\).
+Each decoding step considers at most \(k \cdot |\mathcal{X}|\) candidates, applies DFA filtering and scoring, and retains the top \(k\).
+The overall time complexity is therefore

-\paragraph{Limitations: DFA Compilation Overhead} The LTL$_f$ formula \(\phi\) is first compiled into a deterministic finite automaton (DFA), using tools such as LTL2DFA~\citep{ltlf_compilation}.
-This compilation step may introduce an exponential blowup in the size of the automaton relative to the size of the formula, as shown by \citet{double_expo}.
-While this step is performed only once (offline), it may limit scalability to highly complex constraints with deep temporal structures.